As I've blogged before, radiology is a pretty darned sedentary job. The "exercise more" part is definitely going to have to come outside of work.

 10:56 PT: Next: Epocrates.
 "Every doctor knows about Epocrates."
 Now Glenn Keighley from Epocrates.
 Shows a drug lookup UI, so doctors can find a drug, tap to view information about the drug.
 They used SQLite to store their drug data, and used the iPhone's high-resolution screen to show drug images for the first time on any mobile platform.This will be the killer iPhone app for my spouse, a clinician who uses Epocrates daily when writing prescriptions.

-"Behavioral studies have shown that engaging in a secondary task, such as talking on a cellular telephone, disrupts driving performance.
+What will someone cram into an fMRI machine next?
+Earlier this week I posted about the use of functional magnetic resonance imaging (fMRI) to study brain activity in keyboard musicians while they were improvising jazz.
+It would now appear that even drivers with cell phones are not safe from fMRI researchers."Behavioral studies have shown that engaging in a secondary task, such as talking on a cellular telephone, disrupts driving performance.
 This study used functional magnetic resonance imaging (fMRI) to investigate the impact of concurrent auditory language comprehension on the brain activity associated with a simulated driving task."Despite the title of the article, they did not study actual driving -- the sheer size of a decent fMRI scanner precludes this.
 To see the difficulty, imagine driving down the road with a your head stuffed inside a roll of toilet paper that is 7 feet in diameter.
 By the way, the toilet paper roll also weighs several tons, and has magnetic and radio frequency fields strong enough to send a cell phone flying and frying.
 Understandably, the investigators chose to simulate driving and cell phone conversations by other means.

 "Participants steered a vehicle along a curving virtual road, either undisturbed or while listening to spoken sentences that they judged as true or false.
 "How did the simulated drivers do?